This is our definitive guide to the HTML5 Video tag in 2022.

 For example, the video in the image below is set to a static width of 600px.
 When accessed via a mobile device of 350px, it overflows the viewport.

-The video is given a height of `auto` to ensure that the original aspect ratio of the video content is maintained across screens.
+Here we have given the video a height of `auto` to ensure that the original aspect ratio of the video content is maintained across screens.

-For an advanced HTML5-compatible video player with support for ads, DRM, multiple codecs, and smart TVs, check out Bitmovin.
+Check out our advanced HTML5-compatible video player with support for ads, DRM, multiple codecs, and smart TVs.